iSOLveIT/protege_owl/_sources/index.rst.txt

 annotation property is usually meta-data such as a comment or a label.
 In OWL only individuals can have values for object and data properties, but any entity can have an annotation property value since meta-data applies to all entities.
-Annotation properties usually can’t be reasoned about.
+Annotation properties usually can't be reasoned about.
 For example, SWRL rules which we will cover later cannot view or change the value of annotation properties.
 In this chapter we will focus on Object properties.
 Data properties are